Glock: Fifth-generation models

-In August 2017, Glock presented the "fifth generation" or "Gen 5".
+In August 2017, Glock presented the "fifth generation" or "Gen 5", carrying forward much of the feature set developed for the FBI-contract M-series pistols.
 The revisions centered on ergonomics and improving reliability.
 Many parts of fifth-generation Glock pistols cannot be interchanged with those of the previous generations.
 The two fifth-generation models announced were the Glock 17 and Glock 19, chambered for the 9×19mm Parabellum.
-Some conspicuous changes on the fifth-generation models are ambidextrous slide stop levers, DLC surface finish for barrel and slide, a barrel featuring a revised style of polygonal rifling (called the "Glock Marksman Barrel" by Glock), a deeper recessed barrel crown, omission of the finger grooves on the grip, a flared magazine well, and a reintroduction of a half-moon-shaped cutout on the bottom front of the grip.
-The locking block pin located above the trigger pin that was introduced in the third generation is omitted.
-Many internal parts were less conspicuously revised.
-"Gen 5" is rollmarked on the slide next to the model number to identify the fifth-generation pistols.
-The "Gen 5" slide can feature front serrations (FS) to provide an additional tactile traction surface choice.
-The magazines were also revised for the fifth-generation models: the redesigned magazine floor plates feature a frontward protruding lip to offer grip for manual assisted extraction and the magazine follower became orange colored for easier visual identification.
+Some conspicuous changes on the fifth-generation models are ambidextrous slide stop levers, DLC surface finish for barrel and slide, a barrel featuring a revised style of polygonal rifling (called the "Glock Marksman Barrel" by Glock), a deeper recessed barrel crown, omission of the finger grooves on the grip, a flared magazine well, and a reintroduction of a half-moon-shaped cutout on the bottom front of the grip intended to aid forcible extraction of a stuck magazine from the flared magwell.
+The locking block pin, located above the trigger pin that was introduced in the third generation, is omitted.
+Many internal parts were revised less conspicuously.

+The Gen 5 progressed through several sub-iterations over its production run.
+The earliest examples (2017–2019) shipped without front slide serrations and featured a dust cover profile that did not match the beveled slide nose.
+A running change added the matching frame bevel, and in mid-2019 Glock introduced the "FS" (front serrations) variant, which added serrations to the forward slide and dropped the half-moon magazine cutout, along with an updated breech face.
+"Gen 5" is on the slide next to the model number to identify the fifth-generation pistols.
+The magazines were also revised for the fifth-generation models: the redesigned magazine floor plates feature a forward protruding lip to offer grip for manual assisted extraction, and the magazine follower became orange colored for easier visual identification.